vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

-* **Temporary provision until end of September 2024, or when this round of upgrades finishes, whichever is earlier**: I can count up to 2 hours per week of time spent on personal devops stuff (related to upgrades) toward meeting the hours targets for my day job, including the conditional minimum and absolute minimum, but I am not obliged to count it toward the maximum.
+* **Temporary provision until end of September 2024, or when this round of upgrades finishes, whichever is earlier**: I can count up to 2 hours per week of time spent on personal devops stuff (not necessarily directly related to ugprades, since general devops stuff is partly a reflection of my not having completed upgrades) toward meeting the hours targets for my day job, including the conditional minimum and absolute minimum, but I am not obliged to count it toward the maximum.
 This temporary provision is to allow me to make use of lulls in my day job to focus on personal devops work that is time-sensitive and uses similar parts of my brain.
 Since this work has a definite end, and is similar to my day job, I don't see issues redirecting that time and energy towards day job once it is done.

 ## Target time distribution between personal projects, personal finances, personal chores, etc.